 Ali & Kurt trial.
-The system's initial domain knowledgeincludes: (1) the earth rotates on a tilted axis, (2) temperature is qualitatively proportional to sunlight, and (3) the earth orbits the sun.
+The system's initial domain knowledgeincludes: (1) the earth rotates on a tilted axis; (2) temperature is qualitatively proportional to sunlight; and (3) the earth orbits the sun.
 However, there is no knowledge that each hemisphere is tilted toward and away during the orbit.
-Consequently, the system computes nine explanations, and computes a preference for the explanation shown in graph (a), with a score of -56.
-This explanation is consistent with the opposite seasons fact, so no revision occurs as a result.
+Consequently, the system computes nine explanations, and computes a preference for the explanation shown in graph (a) with a cost of 56.
+This explanation is consistent with the opposite seasons fact, so no revision occurs.

 Deidra & Angela trial.
 The system's initial domain knowledge includes: (1) the earth rotates; (2) the earth orbits the sun and is sometimes closer and sometimes farther; and (3) sunlight and proximity to the sun both affect temperature.
-The system creates 36 explanations, and computes a preference for the explanation in graph (b), with a score of -56.
-The system also created the explanation for graph (a) with a score of -66, due to an additional ten-point penalty on the belief (qprop (Temp X) (Sunlight X)).
-When confronted with the opposite seasons fact, the system (like Deidra and Angela) changes its preferred explanation to that in graph (a).
+To model Deidra and Angela's preference for the distance-based explanation, we used an additional ten-point cost on the belief (qprop (Temp X) (Sunlight X)).
+Under these parameter settings, the system creates 36 explanations, and computes a preference for the explanation in graph (b), with a cost of 56.
+The system also created the explanation for graph (a) with a cost of 66.
+When presented with the opposite seasons fact, the system (like Deidra and Angela) changes its preferred explanation to that in graph (a) due to an inconsistency across best-xp explanations.
+Modeling individual differences in preferences is an important consideration, as discussed below.

 Amanda trial.
-The system's initial domain knowledge includes: (1) the earth orbits the sun; (2) the earth rotates on a tilted axis; (3) when each hemisphere is tilted toward the sun, it receives more sunlight and is more proximal to the sun, and (4) sunlight and proximity to the sun both affect temperature.
+The system's initial domain knowledge includes: (1) the earth orbits the sun; (2) the earth rotates on a tilted axis; (3) when each hemisphere is tilted toward the sun, it receives more sunlight and is more proximal to the sun; and (4) sunlight and proximity to the sun both affect temperature.
 In the interview, Amanda mentions two main influences on Chicago's temperature: (1) the distance to the sun due to the tilt of the earth, and (2) the amount of sunlight, also due to the tilt of the earth.
 Through the course of the interview, she settles on the latter.
 Amanda could not identify the mechanism by which the tilt changes throughout the year.
-We simulated Amanda twice: first with process models for TiltingToward, and TiltingAway, producing graphs (c) and (d) with scores -52 and -67, respectively, and second without these process models, which produced two similar graphs, but without anything affecting AxisTilt-Toward (Earth, Sun).
+We simulated Amanda twice: first with process models for TiltingToward and TiltingAway producing graphs (c) and (d) with costs 52 and 67, respectively, and second without these process models, which produced two similar graphs, but without anything affecting AxisTilt-Toward(Earth, Sun).

-By varying the domain knowledge and adding numerical biases in metaknowledge, the system was able to (1) construct several student explanations from the literature and (2) alter its preferred explanation similar to the way students did when confronted with an inconsistency.
+By varying the domain knowledge and adding numerical biases in metaknowledge, the system was able to (1) construct several student explanations from Sherin et al. and (2) alter its preferred explanation similar to the way students did when confronted with an inconsistency.
 Further, in the Amanda trial, we provided additional process models to demonstrate that it could construct the correct explanation.

 Our computational model provides a plausible account of how people might organize, represent, and combine domain knowledge into explanations.
-However, we believe that the simulation is doing much more computation than people to construct the same explanations - e.g. the system computed and evaluated 36 explanations in the Diedra & Angela trial.
+However, we believe that the simulation is doing much more computation than people to construct the same explanations - e.g., the system computed and evaluated 36 explanations in the Diedra & Angela trial.
 As described above, our system uses a back-chaining model formulation algorithm, followed by a complete meta-level analysis.
-At the algorithmic level, people probably use a more incremental approach to explanation construction, where they interleave meta-level analysis within their model-building operations.
-Such an approach would avoid reifying explanations that are known to be problematic (e.g. explanations $e'{1-3}$ in section 3.2), but it would involve sophisticated monitoring of the model formulation process.
+People probably use a more incremental approach to explanation construction, where they interleave metalevel analysis within their model-building operations.
+Such an approach would avoid reifying explanations that are known to be problematic (e.g., explanations $e'{1.3}$ in section 3.2), but it would involve more monitoring of the model formulation process.

-5 Related Work
+Related Work